-A formal Pro Bono Program was established by the School of Law in the Fall of 2013.
+A formal Pro Bono Program was established by the University of Missouri School of Law in the Fall of 2013.
 The Pro Bono Program provides students with opportunities to gain practical lawyering experience while serving persons of limited means, as well as help cultivate a sense of professionalism and social responsibility.

-In accordance with ABA Standards for Approval of Law Schools, Standard 302, Interpretation 302-10, the program defines pro bono broadly to include activities for the benefit of persons of limited means, whether or not law-related.
+In accordance with ABA Standards for Approval of Law Schools, Standard 302, Interpretation 302-10, the Program defines pro bono broadly to include activities for the benefit of persons of limited means, whether or not law-related.
 In addition, work done for a non-profit with 501(c)3 status will also qualify.
-Participation in credit-granting activities, such as work students perform as part of an externship course or clinic, or volunteer work done for points for students seeking membership in the Board of Advocates, will not count as volunteer hours under the Pro Bono Program.
+Participation in credit-granting activities, including work students perform as part of an externship course or clinic, or volunteer work done for points for students seeking membership in the Board of Advocates, will not count as volunteer hours under the Pro Bono Program.

-Although the Pro Bono Program is voluntary, students are strongly encouraged to engage in a variety of volunteer activities throughout the year.
+Although the Pro Bono Program is voluntary, students are strongly encouraged to engage in a variety of volunteer activities throughout the academic year.
 At the end of each academic year, first-year law students who have logged at least 10 hours of pro bono work, and second and third-year law students who have logged at least 20 hours of work, will receive a Certificate of Recognition in honor of their service.
 Special recognition will also be given to a limited number of students whose commitment to pro bono during the academic year was exceptional.

 The Career Development Office will publicize opportunities to participate in pro bono activities that come to its attention and post information about these activities on Symplicity.
 Students can locate volunteer opportunities by going to the Jobs tab and selecting the “pro bono” filter under Position Type.
 Students may also find services opportunities through MUServes.

 Students also record their pro bono hours on Symplicity.
-Students can access the form for recording these hours by selecting the Quicklink found on their Symplicity home page.
-First-year students are introduced to the Pro Bono Program during Orientation Week and will be shown how to record their hours at that time.
-Second and third-year students can drop by the Career Development Office if they would like specific instruction on recording their hours.
-Pro bono hours are recorded on the honor system and false recording of hours is considered a violation of the law school’s Honor Code.
+Students can access the form for recording these hours by selecting the “Record Pro Bono Hours” link found on their Symplicity home page.
+Students can drop by the Career Development Office if they would like specific instruction on recording their hours.
+Pro bono hours are recorded on the honor system and false recording of hours is considered a violation of the Law School’s Honor Code.

-The School of Law celebrates Pro Bono Month in October.
+The Law School celebrates Pro Bono Month in October.
 Throughout the month, the Career Development Office sponsors speakers, workshops and panels.
 Check the Law School calendar or Events on Symplicity for more information.